freeseek/mocha/wdl/README.md

 MoChA WDL pipeline
 ==================

 This page contains instructions for how to run the <a href="mocha.wdl">MoChA WDL</a> pipeline to detect mosaic chromsosomal alterations.
 The MoChA WDL pipeline first runs Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms, then gtc2vcf to format Illumina or Affymetrix genotype data in more compliant VCF containers, then runs <a href="https://odelaneau.github.io/shapeit4/">SHAPEIT4</a> (or <a href="https://alkesgroup.broadinstitute.org/Eagle/">Eagle</a>) to phase genotypes across overlapping genome windows, and finally it runs MoChA to detect mosaic chromosomal alterations.
 It can also be used to analyze whole genome sequencing data.
 Using a highly performant and parallelizable design, this workflow can be scaled to satisfy the needs for large biobanks.
 The workflow also allows for automatic realigning of manifest files to a genome reference of choice making it effortless to use GRCh38 even when GRCh38 manifest files are not available from the array manufacturer.
-For any feedback or questions, contact the <a href="mailto:giulio.genovese@gmail.com">author</a>
+For any feedback or questions, contact the <a href="mailto:giulio.genovese@gmail.com">author</a>.
+For a brief introduction to the pipeline, check the 15 minutes ISPG video <a href="https://youtu.be/TAnV_UZHApY">here</a>

 <!--ts-->
    * [Input Modes](#input-modes)